expressjs/expressjs.com/_includes/api/en/4x/req-query.md

 <h3 id='req.query'>req.query</h3>

-An object containing a property for each query string parameter in the route.
+This property is an object containing a property for each query string parameter in the route.
 If there is no query string, it is the empty object, `{}`.

 {% highlight js %}